Donald Trump's conflict with the news media

+Donald Trump responds to Mary Bruce's question about releasing the Epstein files during his meeting with Saudi Crown Prince Mohammed bin Salman.

 Donald Trump frequently attacks the American media as having a left-wing bias and being "corrupt", and also uses a variety of insults when speaking about outlets that give him unfavorable coverage.
-Some social media outlets limited or banned Trump for violating their terms of service, especially after his incitement of the January 6 United States Capitol attack and spread of election misinformation.
-Trump has also sued various media outlets for perceived inaccuracies or biases, and has used his position as president to pressure outlets he dislikes by interfering in their business operations, launching investigations, and threatening to revoke broadcast licenses or funding for public broadcasting.
+Trump has sued various media outlets for perceived inaccuracies or biases, and has used his position as president to pressure outlets he dislikes by interfering in their business operations, launching investigations, threatening to revoke broadcast licenses, and cutting funding for public broadcasting.

 Attacks on the media by Trump

 You know why I do it?
 I do it to discredit you all and demean you all so that when you write negative stories about me no one will believe you.

-— — Trump's explanation of why he discredits the media in 2016, as recounted by Lesley Stahl during a talk at the Deadline Club of New York in 2018.
+— — Trump's explanation of why he discredits and demeans the press in 2016, as recounted by Lesley Stahl during a talk at the Deadline Club of New York in 2018.

 In 2020 the Committee to Protect Journalists published a special report by Leonard Downie Jr. titled "The Trump Administration and the Media".
 In the very beginning the report stated: